tinacms/tina.io/content/docs/getting-started/cms-set-up.md

 }
 ```

-### Options
+### Sidebar

-For our simple use case, we added two options: `enabled` and `sidebar`.

-The `enabled` property _enables or disables_ the CMS, meaning that content is editable when this values is true.
-The CMS is _enabled by default_.
-We set this property to `false` so the editor can manually enable the CMS (we'll configure that at the next step).

-The `sidebar` property controls the _Sidebar UI_.
-The sidebar can render forms, menus, and other UI that connect with content editing actions.
+The [CMS options](/docs/cms#cms-configuration) are a **key part of constructing the CMS**.
+The `sidebar` property controls the _Sidebar UI_ — which renders forms, menus, and other UI that connect with content editing actions.
 It will not render unless the CMS is enabled.
-Reference [the documentation](/docs/ui#sidebar-configuration) to see how you can configure this further.

-The CMS options are a **key part of constructing the CMS**.
-Read further on [additional CMS options](/docs/cms#cms-configuration) that can be passed.

 ## Enabling the CMS

+The CMS is _disabled by default_.
+We need to enable the CMS to edit content.

+There are various approaches to enable the CMS.
+One way is to set the `enabled` option in the [CMS configuration](/docs/cms#cms-configuration).
+Another is to use a `toggle` method to [enable / disable](/docs/cms#disabling--enabling-the-cms) the CMS.

-Now the CMS is configured, but it is not enabled.
-Let's wire up the 'Edit This Site' button to [enable and disable](/docs/cms#disabling--enabling-the-cms) the CMS.
+Let's **wire up the 'Edit This Site' button** to use the `toggle` method.
 We'll use the `useCMS` hook to get the CMS object from the `TinaProvider`.
 This hook can be useful throughout your App when needing to [access or update](/docs/cms#accessing-the-cms-object) the CMS.
+Once we can access the `cms`, we can toggle the enabled state.

 ### The Steps